MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/work-in-powershell-using-azure-cli.md

 ```

+---

 ## Pass spaces in Azure CLI parameters

 In Azure CLI, when you need to pass a parameter value containing a space, there are quoting differences between operating systems and environments.
-In this example, show storage account properties using a label that contains a space.
+In this example, use [az storage account list](/cli/azure/storage/account#az-storage-account-list) and rename table columns with a word containing a space.

 # [Bash in Linux](#tab/Bash1)

-The following Azure CLI command examples demonstrate syntax differences between ...

-* single quotes with embedded double quotes
+In this example, notice the single quote (`'...'`) wrapper with embedded double quotes (`"..."`).
-* double quotes with embedded single quotes and escape character `\`.

 ```azurecli
 az storage account list --query '[].{"SA Name":name, "Primary endpoint":primaryEndpoints.blob}' --output table
 ```

-If you want to add a filter, use this syntax:
+If you want to add a filter, use this syntax.
+Notice how this example wraps the `--query` parameter value in double quotes (`"..."`) and uses a backslash (`\`) escape character.

 ```azurecli
  az storage account list --query "[?creationTime >='2024-02-01'].{\"SA Name\":name,\"Primary endpoint\":primaryEndpoints.blob}" --output table